+By far the largest segment of Montessori schools are secular (no religious basis), whether they are private or in the rapidly growing public sector.
 There are some Catholic and protestant Montessori schools, Jewish Montessori schools, Muslim Montessori schools, Hindu Montessori schools and Buddhist Montessori schools.
 There are also Montessori schools for children with special needs and learning differences.
-By far the largest segment of Montessori schools are secular, whether they are private or in the rapidly growing public sector.

 Q: If children are free to choose their own work, how do you ensure that they receive a well rounded education?